ojongerius/jongerius.solutions/content/_index.md

 layout = "static"
 +++

-_Infrastructure as code, backend engineering gun for hire_
+_Infrastructure as code and backend engineering gun for hire_

 Otto Jongerius recently moved to Wellington, New Zealand and lives with his wife kids and 4 chickens.